EAPOSYS and SwissDGS at EGC 2025

-EAPOSYS SA appoints Stephanie Vetsch as Director North America
+EAPOSYS SA appoints Stephanie Vetsch to Kick Off AGS Deployment in North America

 SPEcial Geothermal Talks #13